-In order to be considered in good standing in the major, a student must maintain a major grade point average of at least 2.0 on a scale of 4.0.
+In order to be considered in good standing in a major, a student must maintain a major grade point average of at least 2.0 on a scale of 4.0.

 Each student in a degree program must complete at least 36 credit hours in the degree major and in related courses, no fewer than 21 of which must be earned in upper-level courses taken in residence at the American University of Sharjah.

 A grade of C- or better is required for each major, major-related or minor course.
 Course grades lower than C- in the major will have to be repeated or an equivalent course will need to be taken in order to satisfy the major requirement involved.

 A studio course completed with a "D" may not have to be repeated if it is part of a "course pair" that allows averaging.
+An average grade of "C" or better is then required for the "course pair".
 See requirements listed under individual degree programs.